DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/if-you-want-to-change-career.md

 ---
 title: Career change to teaching
-heading: Train to teach if you're changing career
+heading: How do I change to a career in teaching?
 description: |-
   Find out what extra support you can get if you want a career change into teaching.
 Bring your skills and experience to life in the classroom.
 related_content: